Solitons in Quasiperiodic Lattices with Fractional Diffraction: Stationary states

+{It is worth noting that although the stationary states are obtained by means of the energy-minimization procedure, it is subject to restrictions, such as the finite number of degrees of freedom in the trial function (which is equal to the number of peaks) and specified locations of the peaks.
+These restrictions put a lower bound on the variational energy, which remains greater than the true minimum.
+Thus, the obtained solutions may correspond to metastable states but not to the ground state.}

-Further, the density profiles for fixed values of $g=1$, $g=-0.5$ and different values of LI $\alpha $ are plotted in Fig. \ref{fig:var_alpha}.
+Further, the density profiles for fixed values of $g=1$, $g=-0.5$, and different values of LI $\alpha $ are plotted in Fig. \ref{fig:var_alpha}.
 The peaks tend to narrow with the decrease of $\alpha $, which is explained by the fact that sharper profiles are necessary to balance the nonlinearity in the case of weaker diffraction.
-Note that, in the cases of $\alpha =1$ and $ \alpha <1$ (such as $\alpha =0.8$, shown in Fig. \ref{fig:var_alpha}), combined with the self-attraction ($g<0$), soliton solutions produced by the 1D FNLSE are unstable, severally, against the action of the critical and supercritical collapse \cite{review,review2}.
+Note that in the cases of $\alpha =1$ and $\alpha <1$ (such as $\alpha =0.8$, shown in Fig. \ref{fig:var_alpha}), combined with the self-attraction ($g<0$), soliton solutions produced by the 1D FNLSE are unstable, severally, against the action of the critical and supercritical collapse \cite{review,review2}. { The collapse implies the emergence of a singularity {(with the wave function concentrated in an infinitesimally small volume)} in the self-focusing medium after a finite propagation distance (the collapse is critical if the singularity is produced by the input whose power exceeds a finite critical value; in the case of the supercritical collapse, the critical power vanishes, i.e., even an arbitrarily weak input gives rise to the collapse)}.

-Using the VA solutions, we derive the chemical potential $\mu$ as a function of the interaction strength $g$ under fixed normalization $N=1$.
-Figure \ref{fig:mu_E} illustrates the dependence of the chemical potential and energy on $g$ for the fixed value of the LI, $\alpha=1.5$, comparing results from the VA and numerical methods.
-Similarly, Fig. \ref{fig:chi_plot} compares the form factor given by Eq.(\ref{eq:chi}).
-The VA based on the three-peak ansatz (\ref{eq:ansatz}) yields highly accurate results, while the single-peak ansatz performs significantly worse.
+Using the VA solutions, we derive the chemical potential $\mu$ and energy $E$ as functions of the interaction strength $g$ under fixed normalization $N=1$.
+Figure \ref{fig:mu_E} illustrates the dependence of the chemical potential and energy on $g$ for the fixed value of LI, $\alpha=1.5$, comparing results from VA and numerical methods.
+The VA based on the three-peak ansatz (\ref {eq:ansatz}) yields highly accurate results, while the single-peak ansatz performs significantly worse.

-To characterize the localization degree of the bound states, we define the integral form-factor $\chi $, fixing the normalization condition \eqref{eq:N} :
+To characterize the degree of localization of the bound states, we define the integral form factor $\chi $, fixing the normalization condition \eqref{eq:N}:

+{ Using the energy functional $E$ from Eq.~(\ref{eq:Energy}), the form factor $\chi$, and the normalization condition \eqref{eq:N}, the chemical potential is given by $\mu = E + \frac{1}{2} {g}\chi$.}

-Larger values of the form-factor correspond to stronger localization.
-The results produced by VA for the form-factor are summarized by the heatmap in the plane of the nonlinearity strength (coupling constant, $g$) and LI $ \alpha $ in Fig. \ref{fig:chi_plot_2D}.
+Larger values of the form factor correspond to stronger localization.
+Figure \ref{fig:chi_plot} compares the form factor given by Eq. (\ref{eq:chi}), obtained using VA and numerical methods, for different values of LI $\alpha$ .
+The results produced by three-peak VA for the form factor are summarized by the heat map in the plane of the nonlinearity strength (coupling constant, $g$) and LI $\alpha $ in Fig. \ref{fig:chi_plot_2D}.